Morrie (musician): 2012–present: Renewed solo career

-On 27 August 2017, Morrie performed an intimate solo show at Kraine Theater in New York City.
+On August 27, 2017, Morrie performed an intimate solo show at Kraine Theater in New York City.
 It was his first official solo live performance outside Japan.
-He reprised the performance at Kraine Theater on 31 January 2018, with a third performance scheduled for 26 August was part of his solo tour Morrie the Universe "Solitude" Season 6 which will start in September.
-In addition, his fifth solo studio album was announced for a future release.
-On 19 April 2019, was released fifth studio album In The Shining Wilderness, which was followed by a solo tour with a band in February and March, and from then until December 2019 by his 7th solo Solitude tour series.
-On 7 September 2022 was released sixth studio album Ballad D, a "self-cover" album of Dead End songs, featuring Sugizo, Sakito and Heather Paauwe.
+He reprised the performance at Kraine Theater on January 31, 2018, a third performance on August 26 was part of his solo tour Morrie the Universe "Solitude" Season 6 which began in September.
+On April 19, 2019, his fifth studio album In The Shining Wilderness was released, followed by a solo tour with a band in February and March, and then his 7th solo Solitude tour series until December 2019.
+On September 7, 2022, Morrie released his sixth studio album Ballad D, a "self-cover" album of Dead End songs, featuring Sugizo, Sakito and Heather Paauwe.

+In 2024, Morrie formed the duo Godland with former Gastunk vocalist Baki.
+Their support band consists of Minato, Sugizo, and Thee Michelle Gun Elephant bassist Koji Ueno.
+Morrie had originally asked X Japan's Heath to play bass for the duo, but he declined as he was undergoing treatment for an unspecified illness.
+Morrie celebrated his 60th birthday by holding the Flesh Fate Festival at Ex Theater Roppongi on March 2, 2024.
+The event featured many guests and was split into four different sections covering the singer's career: Ballad D, Morrie Solo Band, Godland, and Dead End.

 Musical style and lyrics

 Morrie's lyrics throughout his career were inspired by philosophical questions about the human being, I, good and evil, justice, truth, beauty, as well those people who devoted their lives trying to solve them.
 Compared to Dead End, in Creature Creature, he freely explores his ideas with other musicians and the creation is "more centripetal with lyrical content evoked by philosophical questions of being and what is I".
 In the classical music he is especially fond of Richard Wagner and Johann Sebastian Bach.